asdf23/SpyboticsClone/README.md

 Where possible I will pay tribute to bash.
 For instance instead of a "GO" button I'll use "./battle.sh"

 ##Goals
-* Use SVG instead of images, only the icons required by Firefox OS are images, shadows, effects, animations all done in SVG, only text uses HTML.
+* Use SVG instead of images.
+The only images are icons required by FirefoxOS.
+Shadows, effects, animations will all be done in SVG.
+Some text (for wrapping sizeing, scrolling uses HTML).
-* Create a game that is playable is most screen sizes.
+* Create a game that is playable on any screen size.
 * Create a game about hacking to the point that the player tries to guess at how the code was implemented and uses it to his/her advantage (for instance enemy players move in order of top left reading to the to left then down by row the user could anticipate this order to his/her advantage, in later levels this order will be changeable.

 ##Legal
 My goal is to make this game available to the FirefoxOS communtity.
 I will keep the source code open.
 However there are some legal issues regarding a clone of a game.
 I do not intend to copy the original game, nor any of it's art work (meaning: music, images, story line text).
-My hope is that the this game plays a complement to the success of the previous game, not to take credit nor take precedencee over it.
+My hope is that the this game pays a complement to the success of the previous game, not to take credit nor take precedencee over it.
 However from a legal standpoint this game is a chess variant, it differs from chess in the following manners:
 * pieces can be accumulated over time by vaious means
 * the goal is the defeat of all pieces (there are some exceptions to this)
 * during a turn each player can move all his/her pieces